Subfly/Subfly/README.md

 and I am a Mobile Application Developer
 ---------------------------------------

 Started university in 2017, Flutter in 2018, and published my first app in 2019 Worked on AI/ML/DL in 2021, wrote a research paper, and worked on a data science company as a Full-Stack dev but hated web dev.
-Returned to mobile development and created an ASL to Text and vice versa translater including real-time video calling.
+Returned to mobile development and created an ASL to Text (and vice versa) translator including real-time video calling.
 Refactored the whole Bundle App to Jetpack Compose, downloaded by millions in Turkey, as an Android developer with cries and tears.
 Pioneered the Compose transition for Pegasus Android application, a low-cost airline company in Turkey used by millions.
-Currently, working as a Working-Student in Check24 along with doing my Masters degree studies in Informatik at TUM
+Currently, working as a Working-Student in Check24 along with pursuing my Masters degree studies in Informatik at TUM

 * 🌍  I'm based in Turkey
 * 🖥️  See my portfolio at [subfly.dev](http://subfly.dev)